Bickenhill: Parish

-The parish of Bickenhill and Marston Green covers the village of Bickenhill itself and the town of Marston Green.
+The parish of Bickenhill and Marston Green covers the villages of both Bickenhill and Marston Green.
 Also in the parish are Birmingham Airport, the National Exhibition Centre, and the National Motorcycle Museum.
 In the 2011 census the parish population was 7,153, an increase from the 2001 Census figure of 6,583.
 Solihull Metropolitan Borough Council maintain a waste recycling centre in the parish.
 The civil parish was renamed from Bickenhill to Bickenhill and Marston Green in 2014.

 The parish is crossed by two major roads: the M42 and the A45.
 The A45 is referred to locally as the Coventry Road.

 Village

 The village of Bickenhill is south of the A45 road (whereas the rest of the parish is north of the A45).
-The Church of England parish church of Saint Peter is Norman and as built in 1140.
-The toponym 'Bickenhill' is derived from the Old English for 'projecting hill'.
+The Church of England parish church of Saint Peter is Norman and was built in 1140; it is grade I listed.
+The toponym 'Bickenhill' is derived from the Old English meaning 'Bica's hill', with it spelt as Bichehelle in the Domesday Book of 1086.
 The majority of the older houses in Bickenhill village are Georgian or Victorian.

+In 2003, a proposal was announced to build a second runway at Birmingham Airport which would have reportedly have involved demolition of between 100 and 150 buildings in the Bickenhill conservation area.